Longestboi/Longestboi.github.io/content/blog/2025/Debofuscating-Javascript-to-fix-a-neopets-game/index.md

 I'm not releasing the source code for a number of reasons.

-While I have removed the function that sends your score to the Neopets servers, it's not particularly difficult to "rearm" it by adding that function back in and I don't feel like giving players a potential advantage over other players.
+While I have removed the function that sends your score to the Neopets servers, it's not particularly difficult to rearm it by adding that function back in, and I don't feel like giving players a potential advantage over other players.

-Also, I would be redistributing source code that is not mine, which is almost certainly against the Neopets EULA and could probably get me into some legal troubles.
+I would also be redistributing source code that is not mine, which is almost certainly against the Neopets EULA and could probably get me into some legal trouble.

 # Finally
+This whole experience was surprisingly fun.
+It taught me what not to do when obfuscating code, like attempting to hide the code instead of modifying the control flow of the code itself --- although I understand this method would be absurdly complex due to the number of ways Javascript can be written but function identically --- and it also gives me a few project ideas, like a program that automatically deobfuscates this entire obfuscation format.

-I hope that this information is useful for anyone, mostly Neopets developers though, because it would drastically improve the user experience.
-I understand that _World of Neopia, Inc._ is currently working on their sim game _World of Neopets_, but I would love to see more love being put into the main site.
+I hope this information is useful for anyone, especially Neopets developers, as it would drastically improve the user experience.
+I understand that World of Neopia, Inc. is currently working on its simulation game World of Neopets, but I would love to see more love being put into the main site.

-If a member of The Neopets Team sees this, please do get in contact with me, I would love to work on fixing these html ports.
-I get that the Ruffle flash player exists, but if the HTML5 versions of the games are pushed more than the originals, they should ideally function better than the originals running on a compatability layer.
+If a member of The Neopets Team sees this, please do get in contact with me.
+I would love to work on fixing these html ports.
+I understand that the Ruffle Flash player exists.
+However, since the HTML5 versions of the games are pushed more than the originals, they should ideally function better than the originals running on a compatibility layer.

 ##### Addendum
 I found out that it was way easier to use `requestAnimationFrame` in my deobfuscated codebase with [`createjs.Ticker`](https://createjs.com/docs/easeljs/classes/Ticker.html).
-By setting `Ticker.timingMode` to `RAF_SYNCED` and then hooking `game_class.instance.mainLoop` into `createjs.Ticker`'s `tick` event, the game is now in sync with your browser's refresh rate, meaning the game is being updated just before the browser draws everything to your screen, which greatly improves the responsiveness of the game.
-This also fits fairly well with the FPS selection in the settings menu, but I would need to update it to add a "sync" option.
+BBy setting `Ticker.timingMode` to `RAF_SYNCED` and then hooking `game_class.instance.mainLoop` into `createjs.Ticker`'s `tick` event, the game is now in sync with your browser's refresh rate, meaning the game is being updated just before the browser draws everything to your screen, which considerably improves the responsiveness of the game.
+This also fits well with the FPS selection in the settings menu, but I would need to update it to add a sync option.

 This has the issue of the framerate changing depending on the capabilities of your device, but I'm gonna trust that the developers of createjs were aware of this and handled it properly.
 As well, adee's animation runs faster when changing the Ticker framerate from 24 to the default refresh rate of your browser, this is an easy fix though, just set the `framerate` property of the adee `MovieClip` child class to 24.

 {{< nobottommargin >}}The result of this is:{{< /nobottommargin >}}
 {{< video src="after-raf.webm" width="500px" controls="true" >}}

-It's super smooth, but there is definitely a little bit of delay left to remove.
+It's really smooth, but I can still feel some delay that could be removed.

-Also While playing my improved version, I noticed that, on higher levels, the icecream scoops spawn at a faster rate when on higher framerates, making it practically impossible to beat without pure luck.
+Also, while playing my improved version, I noticed that, on higher levels, the ice cream scoops spawn at a faster rate when on higher framerates, making it practically impossible to beat without pure luck.
 This could be solved by further deobfuscation and restructuring of the game code by bodging in some [delta timing](https://en.wikipedia.org/wiki/Delta_timing), but I'll leave that for another day.